Last Updated on

 The look of the Beyoung Toilet Squat Stool is nice overall.
 The subtle curves give it an elegant look among your bathroom’s furnishings.
 It resembles stools like the Squatty Potty, however, provides a practical foot space underneath for stepping close to the toilet.
 Again, proximity is key.
 Its stock option is 8 inches, slightly above the normal 7-inch toilet squat stools.

 The Faveolate Design again comes in handy to keep the Beyoung the strongest option on our list.
 If strength if your concern, look no further than the Beyoung Toilet Squat Stool.

 Closing out our list is a unique blend of a couple different types of toilet squat stools listed here.
-Mixed between the Squatty Potty Bamboo Stool and the Squat-N-Go, the Relaxx Folding Toilet Stool is the best of both worlds!
-We also consider this a top model on our best toilet stool list.
+Mixed between the Squatty Potty Bamboo Stool and the Squat-N-Go, the Relaxx Folding Foot Stool is the best of both worlds!
+We also consider this a top model on our list.